clojure-grimoire/grimoire/resources/1.4.0/clojure.core/count/docstring.md

-Returns the number of items in the collection. (count nil) returns0.
-Also works on strings, arrays, and Java Collections and Maps
+Returns the number of items in the collection. (count nil) returns
+  0. Also works on strings, arrays, and Java Collections and Maps